yilmazhuseyin/jetson-robotics-journey/04-multi-servo-control/README.md

 # Project 04: Multi-Servo Control & Hardware Debugging

-**Goal:** o control multiple servo motors in synchronized motion using a PCA9685 PWM driver.
+**Goal:** To control multiple servo motors in synchronized motion using a PCA9685 PWM driver.
 This project evolved into a deep dive into systematic hardware debugging, from verifying I2C communication to diagnosing and solving a critical power delivery failure.
 ### Hardware Used

 * NVIDIA Jetson Orin Nano